 Make no mistake; the decisions are still within the autonomous teams because they have all the perspectives.

 But obviously they cannot know everything - so we have a group where they meet to get external input.
 It can range from Enterprise Architecture to prioritization to hiring new people.
-The best way to get access to the decision making in the team is to … meet with the teams.
+The best way to get access to the decision making in the team is to … meet with the team.
+At their meeting.
+Fancy that.

 Why